kyclark/tiny_python_projects/book.md

 But here we capture the arguments inside `get_args` and add a bit of validation.
 If `args.num_bottles` is less than one, we call `parser.error` with the message we want to tell the user.
 We don't have to tell the program to stop executing as `argparse` will exit immediately.
 Even better is that it will indicate a non-zero exit value to the operating system to indicate there was some sort of error.
 If you ever start writing command-line programs that chain together to make workflows, this is a way for one program to indicate failure and halt the entire process until the error has been fixed!

 Once you get to the line `args = get_args()` in `main`, a great deal of hard work has already occurred to get and validate the input from the user.
 From here, I decided to create a template for the song putting `{}` in the spots that change from verse to verse.
 Then I use the `reversed(range(...))` bit we discussed before to count down, with a `for` loop, using the current number `bottle` and `next_bottle` to print out the verse noting the presence or absence of the `s` where appropriate.

+I'd like to stress that there are literally hundreds of ways to solve this problem.
+The website http://www.99-bottles-of-beer.net/ claims to have 1500 variations in various languages, 15 in Python alone.
+As always, the solution you wrote and understand and that passes the test suite is the "right" solution.

 \newpage